1app.energy Blog

 • You are willing to monitor peak-rate exposure or have software that handles it

-The honest answer: Go is the safer default.
-Agile is the higher-ceiling option — but only if the battery can act on its prices.
-Without automation, the extra complexity of Agile adds risk without much additional reward.
+The honest answer: Go is the safer default for many battery homes.
+Agile is the higher-ceiling option on some days and regions, but only if the battery can act on its prices.
+Without supported automation, the extra complexity of Agile adds risk without much additional reward.

-Read how 1app.energy coordinates battery charging with Agile and Intelligent Go prices — or see which tariff fits your specific setup.
+Read how 1app.energy can help coordinate battery charging with Agile and Intelligent Go prices in supported homes.

 Does this sound like your home?